learn-co-curriculum/javascript-intro-to-functions/README.md

 ```

 Unlike Ruby, JavaScript doesn't force you to call a function with a set number
 of parameters.
-If a JavaScript function it defined to accept two parameters, and
+If a JavaScript function is defined to accept two parameters, and
 you call the function with only one parameter, the function will still run, placing
 `undefined` in the spot of the missing paramater: